GamiHemi/simple_livedata_viewmode_room/README.md

-Very simple example to understand LiveData, ViewModel, Room
+Very simple example to understand LiveData, ViewModel, Room  and Paging